rwth-acis/activity-tracker/README.md

 # activity-tracker
 An activity tracker Web Component, built using Polymer.
-Takes a array of items and shows them in a list.
-By providing a icon Url a icon or profile image is shown on the left.
-By provding a redirect URL the elements becomes clickable and redirects the user on click.
+Takes an array of items and shows them in a list.
+By providing an icon Url an icon or profile image is shown on the left.
+By providing a redirect URL the elements becomes clickable and redirects the user on click.

+See the [component page](https://rwth-acis.github.io/activity-tracker) for more information.

-# Usage
+## Usage
 The element has 2 attributes

 title - A header displayed on top of the element, e.g. Recent Activities.